Tilicho Peak Expedition - 35 Days

 • Expedition Length: An expedition to Tilicho Peak usually takes several weeks, from trekking to the base camp and acclimatization to the summit attempts.
 This unusually long time requires an abundance of mental fortitude and the ability to push through fatigue over an extended period of time.

-• Logistical Considerations: Even on organized expeditions where guides and support teams are provided, the climbers must still prepare themselves to face high-altitude mountaineering, such as carrying of personal gear, fixing of high camps, and usage of challenging routes.
+• Logistical Considerations: Even on organized expeditions where guides and support teams are provided, the climbers must still prepare themselves to face high-altitude mountaineering, such as carrying personal gear, fixing high camps, and using challenging routes.

-Basically, the Tilicho Peak Expedition is only suitable for fit and technically accomplished climbers and trekkers.
+The Tilicho Peak Expedition is only suitable for experienced mountaineers.
+They need to be fit and technically accomplished climbers and trekkers.

 Preparation required for the Tilicho peak expedition